opendaylight/docs/docs/user-guide/virtual-tenant-network-(vtn).rst

    particular host by associating a Vbridge to the hosts and configuring Mac Mapping (mac address) to the Vbridge.

--  This page targets Beryllium release, so the procedure described here does not work in other releases.
+-  This page targets Boron release, so the procedure described here does not work in other releases.

 .. figure:: ./images/vtn/Single_Controller_Mapping.png